-They include the defining landscape feature of the Shire, the Macedon Ranges; Hanging Rock with its iconic vertical pinnacles; the forests of the Wombat, Lerderderg and Cobaw Ranges; the McHarg Ranges and granitic uplands, the numerous volcanic cones and rises, and Mt William, with its rich Wurundjeri history.
+They include the defining landscape feature of the shire, the Macedon Ranges; Hanging Rock with its iconic vertical pinnacles; the forests of the Wombat, Lerderderg and Cobaw Ranges; the McHarg Ranges and granitic uplands, the numerous volcanic cones and rises, and Mt William, with its rich Wurundjeri history.

 Landscapes are significant to different people for different reasons.
 These reasons may include their scenic beauty, cultural heritage value, environmental qualities, or values associated with the place, such as memories or associations.

 The significance of the Macedon Ranges Shire’s landscapes are underpinned by the declaration of the Macedon Ranges as a distinctive landscape area under the Planning and Environment Amendment (Distinctive Areas and Landscapes) Act 2018.
 The Macedon Ranges Statement of Planning Policy(PDF, 11MB) was gazetted by the Victorian State Government in December 2019.

 - Stage 1: Inception

 - Stage 2: Landscape Character Assessment

 - Stage 5: Implementation Recommendations – current stage

 The Landscape Character Types and Areas have been identified through a study of key landscape character elements including geology and landform, water form, vegetation, and land use and built form, together with detailed field surveys.

 The Landscape Character Types and Areas Report(PDF, 472MB) was the first output of the project.
 It comprises a collection of landscape character papers for each distinct Landscape Area that has been identified.
 The papers contain a detailed description of each Landscape Area, and a list of the key landscape features.